Casbert, John (1660-1677)

 The Great Wardrobe, Carter Lane, London; upholsterer (fl.
 1660–1677)

-Casbert supplied furnishings for royal palaces during the reign of Charles II on a very extensive scale.
-These included upholstered chairs, some chairs of estate with the associated stools and cushions, bedsteads, canopies of state and hangings and curtaining.
+Casbert supplied furnishings for royal palaces during the reign of Charles II on an extensive scale.
+These included upholstered chairs, some chairs of estate with the associated stools and cushions, bedsteads, canopies of state, hangings and curtaining.
 Much of the material used was of fine quality and included Turkey work, crimson velvet and scarlet satin.
 Gold and silver fringe is frequently mentioned.

 Typical of the type of furniture supplied is an entry in the Lord Chamberlain's accounts for May 1674 for ‘a French chaire Hollow in ye back and quilted with two Stooles suitable of crimson Damaske with border and bayes and silke Fringe and cases of Serge’ for which £1 was charged.
 One ‘rich bed of Crimson Velvett’ supplied to Hampton Court was charged at £30.